stonish/lb-stack-setup/README.md

 - Logging is not uniform, and worse not documented
 - When using docker outside CERN, the port forwarding for distcc is done in the container, which makes it execute quite frequently and adds overhead.
+- Iteratively trying to compile something is slow.
+Typically you fail over and over on the same cpp and every time you have to start include server, send headers, compile.
+We can at least have a way to force local compilation with e.g. "make local".